KOSASIH/Cybgiz/README.md

-Certainly!
-Here's an extended version of the README for Cybgiz:

 ## Deployment Options

 Cybgiz provides flexibility in terms of deployment options.
 You can choose the deployment method that best suits your organization's infrastructure and requirements: